 The citation linking agent, first demonstrated supporting the Open Journal

-of Cognitive Science during year 2 and developed further this year, was
+of Cognitive Science during year 2, was developed further this year.
+Enhancements

-styles, to increase processing speed, to improve integration with the DLS,
+various journal citation styles, to increase processing speed, to improve

 Recognising different citation styles.
 There are two or three